 We were kind of dismayed, then, when we tried to exchange EUR for CUC, and discovered that the exchange rate in that direction was only 1:1.007 EUR:CUC.
 (Per the Internet, we were expecting 1:1.08, for a difference of over 7%!)
 In addition, it appeared that the rate for exchanging dollars for pesos convertibles was 1:0.96850 USD:CUC (expected was 1:1).
 This did not seem like the big penalty we were expecting.
 This is what the CADECA at the José Martí Airport listed on their external displays (January 2017):

 |Currency||Exchange for CUC||Exchange from CUC|

 (Multiply the numbers by whatever currency—EUR, USD, or CUC—you have in hand to get the desired currency.)

-In fact, there does not seem to be a penalty for exchanging USD for CUC and vice-versa anymore.
+In fact, there did not seem to be a penalty for exchanging USD for CUC and vice-versa during that time.
 Per my friend Leanne who went to Havana in March 2017: